MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ### Support for Microsoft Update

 PowerShell 7.2 adds support for Microsoft Update.
-When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Windows Update (WU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive WU dialog in Settings.
+When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Microsoft Update (MU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive MU dialog in Settings.

 The PowerShell 7.2 MSI package includes following command-line options:

 - `USE_MU` - This property has two possible values:
-  - `1` (default) - Opts into updating through Microsoft Update or WSUS
+  - `1` (default) - Opts into updating through Microsoft Update, WSUS, or SCCM
-  - `0` -  Do not opt into updating through Microsoft Update or WSUS
+  - `0` -  Do not opt into updating through Microsoft Update, WSUS, or SCCM
 - `ENABLE_MU`
-  - `1` (default) - Opts into using Microsoft Update the Automatic Updates or Windows Update
+  - `1` (default) - Opts into using Microsoft Update for Automatic Updates
-  - `0` - Do not opt into using Microsoft Update the Automatic Updates or Windows Update
+  - `0` - Do not opt into using Microsoft Update

 > [!NOTE]
 > Enabling updates may have been set in a previous installation or manual configuration.
 Using
-> `USE_MU=0` or `ENABLE_MU=0` does not remove those existing settings.
-Also, these settings can be
+> `ENABLE_MU=0` does not remove the existing settings.
+Also, this setting can be overruled by Group
-> overruled by Group Policy settings controlled by your administrator.
+> Policy settings controlled by your administrator.

+For more information, see the [PowerShell Microsoft Update FAQ](microsoft-update-faq.yml).

 ### Administrative install from the command line